-Justification for Policy BNE 1
+4.1.3.2 Justification and Supporting Evidence for Policy BNE 1

-Biodiversity has been highlighted as one of the things that people feel makes Sutton Poyntz a special place (10) and it has been identified as one of the best recorded areas of Dorset in terms of wildlife (15) largely due to an active local biodiversity group.
+Biodiversity has been highlighted as one of the things that people feel makes Sutton Povntz a special place (10) and it has been identified as one of the best recorded areas of Dorset in terms of wildlife (15) largely due to an active local biodiversity group.
 The public consultation survey of 2017-2018 (10, 11) identified very strong support for biodiversity conservation and enhancement along with the protection of habitat from inappropriate development through the designation of a Green Corridor and areas of Local Green Space (36).
 The rationale for the selection of the areas identified within the plan policies is detailed in a separate document (43).
 It is considered that the overall aims are best achieved through a process of co-operation and collaboration between the various stakeholders underpinned by policies encompassing biodiversity protection and enhancement measures relative to new development.
 National policy requires that the potential effects of a development on the habitats or species of the Natural Environment and Rural Communities Act 2006 section 41 list (in Biodiversity 2020) must be taken into consideration and a locally derived list is provided (4) as a secondary source to help inform future planning decisions and also to encourage public self-assessment.
-In support of a policy of enhancement and given the proximity of priority species to potential development within this relatively small Neighbourhood Plan area it is reasonable to extend the application of a Biodiversity Appraisal (15) to proposed developments where the landholding connects with the boundary of the Green Corridor or designated Local Green Spaces, where biodiversity was a reason or part reason for that designation.
-Such measures will add considerably to the protection of the diverse range of birds, mammals, fish, herptiles and invertebrates (several rare or endangered) that are found in the area as well as their habitat.
+In support of a policy of enhancement and given the proximity of priority species to potential development within this relatively small Neighbourhood Plan area it is reasonable to extend the application of a Biodiversity Appraisal (15) and Biodiversity

+Mitigation Plan to proposed developments where the landholding lies within the boundary of the Green Corridor.